|

 (A) In general

-The term “options dealer” means any person registered with an
+The term “options dealer”

-appropriate national securities
+with an appropriate national

-exchange as a market
+securities exchange as a market

 maker or specialist in listed